 Add a shapefile to the map

-You can access a shapefile in ArcGIS Pro by using a folder connection in the Catalog pane.
+You can access a shapefile in ArcGIS Pro using a folder connection in the Catalog pane.

 - Add a connection to a folder.

-- Navigate to the location of the shapefile within the folder connection.
+- Browse to the location of the shapefile within the folder connection.